 Students are expected to maintain appropriate levels of self-care.
-In addition to support from Residential Life Staff, students have access to the Student Health Center as well as Counseling and Psychological Wellness Services.
+In addition to support from Residential Life Staff, students have access to the Student Health Center and Counseling and Psychological Wellness Services.

 See Student Health, and Counseling and Psychological Wellness (CPW)